canonical/sphinx-docs-starter-pack/docs/explanation/build.rst

 The solution to these complications is to create a bridge between the two builds, from the parent build to the docs ``Makefile``.
-:ref:`customise-your-build` is a guide for how to do this.
+:ref:`bridge-project-and-docs-builds` is a guide for how to do this.